Sourdough: Baking

 The starter must be fed 4 to 12 hours prior to being added to dough, by mixing flour and water to the starter.
 This creates an active leaven, which should grow in size and is ready to use when it is bubbly and floats in water.
 The leaven is mixed with flour and water to make a final dough of the desired consistency.
 The starter weight is usually 13% to 25% of the total flour weight, though formulas may vary.
+Using a smaller ratio of cold un-feed starter in the range of 5% to 10% can also create good sourdough loaves, however, the fermentation time will be longer and can result in improved flavor.
 The dough is shaped into loaves, left to rise, and then baked.
 A number of 'no knead' methods are available for sourdough bread.
 Due to the length of time sourdough bread takes to proof, many bakers may refrigerate their loaves prior to baking.
 This process is known as 'retardation' to slow down the proofing process.
 This process has the added benefit of developing a richer flavoured bread.

-Because the rise time of most sourdough starters is longer than that of breads made with baker's yeasts, sourdough starters are generally unsuitable for use in a bread machine.
-However, sourdough that has been proved over many hours, using a sourdough starter or mother dough, can then be transferred to the machine, utilizing only the baking segment of the bread-making program, bypassing timed mechanical kneading by the machine's paddle.
+Because the rise time of most sourdough starters is longer than that of breads made with baker's yeasts, traditional sourdough starters are generally unsuitable for use in a bread machine.
+However, bread machine manufacturers may offer recipes specifically optimized for their devices, with the starter made directly in the machine's pan using a dedicated setting and then supplemented later with ingredients such as apple cider vinegar.
+Also, sourdough that has been proofed over many hours, using a sourdough starter or mother dough, may be transferred to a bread machine to be used only with the baking segment of the bread-making program, bypassing the timed mechanical kneading by the machine's paddle.
 This may be convenient for single loaf production, but the complex blistered and slashed crust characteristics of oven-baked sourdough bread cannot be achieved in a bread making machine, as this usually requires the use of a baking stone in the oven and misting of the dough to produce steam.

-Furthermore, ideal crust development requires loaves of shapes not achievable in a machine's loaf tin.
+Scoring

+In sourdough baking, one or more deep primary cuts are often made to allow controlled expansion during oven spring, and additional shallow slashes are added for decorative effect.

-Biology and chemistry of sourdough
+Biology and chemistry

 Sourdough is a stable culture of lactic acid bacteria and yeast in a mixture of flour and water.
 Broadly speaking, the yeast produces gas (carbon dioxide) which leavens the dough, and the lactic acid bacteria produce lactic acid, which contributes flavor in the form of sourness.
 The lactic acid bacteria metabolize sugars that the yeast cannot, while the yeast metabolizes the by-products of lactic acid fermentation.
 During sourdough fermentation, many cereal enzymes, particularly phytases, proteases and pentosanases, are activated through acidification and contribute to biochemical changes during sourdough fermentation.